 Jellis Craig’s Mark Josem and Greg Toogood are marketing the mansion this time around.

 The property hasn’t yet made it to listing websites, including the market-dominating realestate.com.au.
-But it is on the Jellis Craig website.
-The agents also promoted the first open-for-inspection last weekend via social media, including Instagram.
+But a page about the listing is on the Jellis Craig website.
 It is unknown what price the vendors are seeking.

 Mr Fahour built the mansion on a subdivided piece of the La Verna estate.

 Developer Phillip Watts paid the Catholic Church $8.3 million for La Verna in 2002 – then subdivided seven blocks out of the 1.2 hectare estate.

 La Verna stayed standing on a 3316 sqm plot and was refurbished into a luxury home.

 In 2008, we reported that it sold for more than $12 million – a price which set a suburban price record at the time.

 The La Verna estate, which stretched back to Rowland Street – another prestigious Kew row – had previously been used as a monastery, grief counselling centre and school retreat.

 Mr Fahour moved from Kew to Hawthorn’s landmark Invergowrie estate – a property he bought off-market from champion skateboarder and Globe International founder, Peter Hill, for about $22 million.